UCSBCarpentry/Love-Data-Week-Webscraping/_episodes/01-introduction.md

 - "What are typical use cases for web scraping?"
 objectives:
 - "Introduce the concept of structured data"
-- "Discuss how data can be extracted from web pages"
+- "Discuss how data can be extracted from webpages"
 - "Introduce the examples that will be used in this lesson"
 keypoints:
 - "Humans are good at categorizing information, computers not so much."
 - "Often, data on a web site is not properly structured, making its extraction difficult."
-- "Web scraping is the process of automating the extraction of data from web sites."
+- "Web scraping is the process of automating the extraction of data from websites."
 ---

 ## What is web scraping?